 Our college is a national leader in pharmacy education with a curriculum designed to prepare pharmacy graduates for lifelong learning and leadership capabilities as drug therapy managers in the nation's healthcare system.
 The pharmacist of the 21st century has significant responsibility for managing drug therapy, counseling patients on proper use of medications, and monitoring drug therapy outcomes, and our Doctor of Pharmacy program prepares future practitioners to meet these challenges.

 In addition to our outstanding professional education program, the College of Pharmacy is recognized as a premier site in the nation for research and graduate education.
-We offer several outstanding graduate program tracks leading to research focused M.S. or Ph.D. degrees in pharmacy.
-In addition, we are delighted that our new interinstitutional Ph.D. program in translational research will admit its first students in Fall 2012.
+We offer several outstanding graduate program tracks leading to research focused M.S. or Ph.D. degrees in pharmacy including an interinstitutional Ph.D. program in translational research.

 An exceptional faculty teaches and promotes learning for students in both our Pharm.D. and graduate programs.
 They bring cutting edge research and clinical expertise to the classroom and supervise student-learning experiences in both patient care and research.